1technophile/OpenMQTTGateway/README.md

 ![](https://github.com/1technophile/OpenMQTTGateway/blob/master/img/OpenMQTTGateway.jpg)

-These gateways can be integrated with home automation systems like Openhab or Home assistant thanks to the MQTT protocol.
+The gateway can be integrated with home automation systems like Openhab or Home assistant thanks to the MQTT protocol.

 A list of supported 433mhz devices is available here: https://community.home-assistant.io/t/433tomqttto433-gateway-device-list/7819